mirzamukkarambaig/projects/Data Structures and Algorithms/Arrays/Chocolate Distribution Problem/README.md

 ## Solution

-The solution is to sort the array and then find the minimum difference between the `m` consecutive elements in the array.
+The solution is to sort the array and then find the minimum difference between the `i` (first) and `m` (last) element of a sliding window in the array.